NathanKr/ssh-important-utilities-and-files/README.md

 </ul>

-<p>In all of these use cases, SSH uses a public/private key pair for authentication instead of a username/password.
-The public/private key pair is also used to encrypt the data passed between the client and server.</p>
+<p> In many scenarios, public-key cryptography is preferred over password-based authentication for improved security.
+A public-key pair is used for both authentication and encryption in these cases</p>